cnelson20/cjnsh/README.md

 ## Features
 - Semicolon parsing
 - Quote handling (and within them newlines)
-- Replacement of ~ with home directory
+- Replacement of ~ with home directory (when ~ is its own word)
 - Pipe
+- Redirection into a file

 - user, directory printout at prompt

 ## To Do
-- Redirection
+- Redirection from a file
 - Removing the backslash from escaped characters

 ## Function List